 NoveList Plus is a wonderful tool to use to analyze book quality and write a rationale for why a book is appropriate and aligned with your context.
+For general support with Novelist Plus, including help videos, visit the Novelist Plus guide.

 To get started, use the link below to open NoveList Plus.
 You may be prompted to log-in with your ULID and password.